bitovi/funcunit/pages/waits.md

 ## Callback

-The last (optional) parameter for each wait command is a callback method, which runs after the wait completes.
+Another optional parameter for each wait command is a callback method, which runs after the wait completes.

 Inside a callback is the place to get information about a page and perform assertions.
 Callbacks are also useful for debugging.